Mahiyat/open-webui-shell-script/README.md

    ./setup_open_webui.sh
 ## What the Script Does

-1. **Runs a Docker container:**
+1. **Runs the Docker containers:**

+    * Initializes and builds the necessary containers using docker compose up -d --build.
+This command starts both the Open WebUI and Stable Diffusion services as defined in the ```docker-compose.yml```.
-    * Launches the Open WebUI container with GPU support.
+    * Allows the containers to utilize GPU resources for accelerated processing.
-    * Maps volumes for persistent data storage:
+    * Configures volumes.
-        * ollama volume for model files.
+        * auto1111-data and auto1111-output for Stable Diffusion.
-        * open-webui volume for backend data.
+        * ollama and open-webui for Open WebUI and Ollama model storage.
+    * Exposes ports.
+        * Port 7860 is exposed for Stable Diffusion, enabling API access to the diffusion models.
-    * Exposes port 3000 to access the web UI.
+        * Port 3000 is exposed for Open WebUI, providing access to the application interface.
     * Automatically restarts the container on failure.

 2. **Downloads required AI models:**

     * Pulls the llama3.2 model.
     * Pulls the llava model.
+    * Pulls the DeepSeek-R1-Distill-Qwen-7B model.
+    * Pulls the stable-diffusion-prompt-generator model.
+    * Pulls the codellama model.
+    * Pulls the DeepSeek-R1-Distill-Llama-8B model.

 3. **Ensures smooth setup with error handling:**